 It’s in alphabetical order by state, and clicking on the state name will get you to the relevant government link for states where that’s relevant.
-States without a link don’t require a license so we don’t link you to anything.
+States without a link don’t require a painting contractor license so we don’t link you to anything.
 Enjoy!

 To receive the Alabama Painting and Wall Covering Contractor license, required for any work over $50,000, applicants need to be approved by the state to sit the examination, must also have passed the Alabama Business and Law exam, and must have completed at least three projects and have at least three years of experience.
 To apply, applicants must call 1-334-272-5030.

-The State of Alaska has three levels of contractor licenses – specialty contractor who can work on commercial and residential structures with limits, general contractor excluding residential who can work on commercial buildings and limited residential, and general contractor with a residential endorsement who can work on unlimited commercial and residential buildings.
+The State of Alaska has three levels of painting contractor license – specialty contractor who can work on commercial and residential structures with limits, general contractor excluding residential who can work on commercial buildings and limited residential, and general contractor with a residential endorsement who can work on unlimited commercial and residential buildings.
 Only the residential endorsement license has pre-requisite requirements for the license.
 You must hold insurance.

-Arizona requires separate business licenses for residential painters and commercial painters.
+Arizona requires separate painting business licenses for residential and commercial contractors.
 Residential painters require one year of experience as a painter under a state recognized contractor, and will then need to write an exam including a business management test.
 Commercial painters require two years of experience as a painter under a state recognized contractor, and will then need to write an exam including questions specific to commercial projects.

 Arkansas requires licensing for commercial and residential contractors working on any projects that cost $2,000 or more.
 All contractors will be required to write and pass the Business and Law exam, and acquire insurance.

 Any contractor, including a painting and decorating contractor, who works on a project that costs $500 or more must be licensed by the California Contractors State License Board (CSLB).
-To qualify for a license you must have had four full years of experience in the last 10 years at a journey level, or as a supervisor, foreman or contractor in the area you’re applying for a license in.
+To qualify for a painting license you must have had four full years of experience in the last 10 years at a journey level, or as a supervisor, foreman or contractor in the area you’re applying for a license in.

 Contractors must be registered with the Department of Consumer Protection to work on a residential property in the area of home improvement in Connecticut.
 You will need to show proof of insurance, and provide reference of your knowledge and skills.

 Contractors, including painters, must be licensed in Delaware; however it is for the purposes of revenue only.
 The license is awarded by the Division of Revenue.
 To contact them, you can call 1-302-577-8205.
-An exam must be written to obtain your state license.
+An exam must be written to obtain your state painting license.

 Painter license requirements in Florida require a general contractor license from the Construction Industry Licensing Board.
 Applicants must write an exam which includes questions on business and finance, contract administration and project management.